cloudflare/cloudflare-docs/content/ssl/edge-certificates/changing-dcv-method/_index.md

 ### Full setups

-If your domain is on a full setup (Cloudflare runs your [authoritative nameservers](/fundamentals/glossary/#nameserver)), we handle DCV automatically on your behalf using a TXT record.
+If your domain is on a [full setup](/dns/zone-setups/full-setup/), Cloudflare handles DCV automatically on your behalf using a TXT record.

 ### Custom certificates